smart-on-fhir/health-cards/docs/index.md

 The granularity of information disclosure will be at the level of an entire credential (i.e., a user can select "which cards" to share from a Health Wallet, and each card is shared wholesale).
 The credentials are designed to only include the minimum information necessary for a given use case.

 ### Granular Sharing

 Data holders should have full control over the data they choose to share for a particular use-case.
 Since Health Cards are signed by the issuer and cannot be altered later, it is important to ensure that Health Cards are created with granular sharing in mind.
 Therefore, issuers SHOULD only combine distinct data elements into a Health Card when a Health Card FHIR profile requires it.

- Additionally, Health Card FHIR Profiles SHOULD only include data that need to be conveyed together.
-E.g., immunizations for different diseases should be kept separate.
-Immunizations and lab results should be kept separate.
+Additionally, Health Card FHIR Profiles SHOULD only include data that need to be conveyed together. (e.g., immunizations for different diseases should be kept separate.
+Immunizations and lab results should be kept separate.)

 ### Future Considerations

 If we identify *optional* data elements for a given use case, we might incorporate them into credentials by including a cryptographic hash of their values instead of embedding values directly.
 Longer term we can provide more granular options using techniques like zero-knowledge proofs, or by allowing a trusted intermediary to summarize results in a just-in-time fashion.